 Sally Maer’s love of the cello, music and life is infectious.

 For someone who has played with some of the world’s greatest orchestras, Sally Maer’s face seems to light up the most when reminiscing about her time as a busker in London’s Covent Garden.

-Whist taking part in a performance at the Dawn Service in Gallipoli with the Peter Sculthorpe String Quartet in 2004, she was talent spotted by the then manager of the “Popera” sensation, Amici, who invited her to support the group on their Australian Tour.
-Maer performed her solo show in all the major concert halls across Australia ending in the Sydney Opera House.
+While taking part in a performance at the Dawn Service in Gallipoli with the Peter Sculthorpe String Quartet in 2004, she was talent-spotted by the then manager of the ‘Popera’ sensation Amici Forever, who invited her to support the group on its Australian tour.
+Sally performed her solo show in all the major concert halls across Australia, including the Sydney Opera House.

-Before all of this, there were a few things on the to do list – winning a place to study at the Royal Academy of Music at age 17, graduating with an Honours degree presented to her by Sir Yehudi Menhuin, emigrating to Australia, playing in the Sydney Symphony and Australian Opera, and on telly accompanying the likes of Lionel Richie, Michael Buble and Liza Minnelli.
-There was once even a gig with rocker Tommy Lee Jones and a tour as Delta Goodrem’s cellist.
+Before all of this, there had been a few things on the to-do list – winning a place to study at the Royal Academy of Music at age 17, graduating with an Honours degree presented to her by Sir Yehudi Menuhin, emigrating from the UK to Australia, playing in the Sydney Symphony and the Australian Opera and Ballet Orchestra, and appearing on TV accompanying the likes of Lionel Richie, Michael Bublé and Liza Minnelli.
+There was even a gig with rocker Tommy Lee Jones and a tour as Delta Goodrem’s cellist.